 - Muscle clenching and tensing due to mental/emotional stress.

-- Direct injury such as a blow, strain, break, twist or tear.
+- A direct injury such as a blow, strain, break, twist or tear.
 Think car accidents, sports injuries, falling down stairs and the like.

-- Finally, trigger points can even develop due to inactivity such as prolonged bed rest or sitting.
+- Finally, trigger points can even develop due to inactivities such as prolonged bed rest or sitting.